 Patients love home visits because they can receive the medical care they need without having to fight traffic or sit in waiting rooms.
 They can go about their business until the physician assistant is scheduled to arrive, only interrupting their routine at that time.
 Home visits also help to keep patients more relaxed and, therefore, more receptive to care.

 It’s tough to find primary care physicians willing to work in rural settings during the best of times.
 With the current shortage of doctors, providing rural care is even more difficult.
 Physician assistants are picking up the slack by going where primary care physicians are unwilling to go.

-Utilizing physician assistants in rural areas also makes good sense for hospital and healthcare groups who cannot justify the expense of sending a doctor to a small community.
+Utilizing physician assistants in rural areas also makes good sense for hospitals and healthcare groups that cannot justify the expense of sending a doctor to a small community.
 Patients seem little concerned, as long as they can receive the primary care they need.